DavisDmitry/pyCubes/README.md

 </p>

 ---

-pyCubes is a library for creating servers and clients for Minecraft Java Edition (1.14+).
+pyCubes is a library for creating servers and clients for Minecraft Java Edition.

 **❗ 0.x versions are not stable.
 The library API is subject to change.**